 1. On the Menu bar, click Project > GCP / MTP Manager...

-2. On the GCP/MTP Manager, click Basic Editor..., the Basic GCP/MTP Point Editor window appears.
+2. In the GCP/MTP Manager section, click Basic Editor... at the bottom right, the Basic GCP/MTP Editor window will appear.

 4. On the Images section, sort the image list: